-LIRs that hold one or more IPv6 allocations are able to request extension of these allocations up to a total of a /29 without providing further documentation.
+LIRs that hold one or more IPv6 allocations are able to request extension of each of these allocations up to a /29 without providing further documentation.

 The RIPE NCC should allocate the new address space contiguously with the LIRs' existing allocations and avoid allocating non-contiguous space under this policy section.